Ashwagandha is well-known for:

 The herb may also decrease blood pressure due to sedative effects.
 Therefore, Ashwagandha in any form should not be taken if you are already taking medications to treat high or low blood pressure.

-Avoid use of Ashwagandha if you have a thyroid disorder, as it may increase levels of hormones produced by the thyroid gland.
+Avoid the use of Ashwagandha if you have a thyroid disorder, as it may increase levels of hormones produced by the thyroid gland.
 This increase in hormones may interact negatively with prescription medications.

 The same goes for diseases of the autoimmune system that include systemic lupus erythematosus, multiple sclerosis, or rheumatoid arthritis because it may increase activities of the immune system, which can in turn exacerbate symptoms of those conditions.